rouskinlab/seismic-rna/src/docs/howto/adjclust.rst

 Add/Delete Orders to/from an Already-Clustered Dataset
 --------------------------------------------------------------------------------

-Background about adjusting the order  clusters
+Background about adding/deleting orders of clusters
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 You can use ``+addclust`` and ``+delclust`` to adjust the maximum number of